-About every four years, February gets an extra day.
-We have a leap year so our calendars don't get out of whack, but Feb.
-29 has also spurred some interesting traditions.
-Here are some things you might not know about that this underappreciated winter holiday.
+About every four years, February gains an extra day.
+We do this so our calendars don't get out of whack, but Feb.
+29 has also prompted some interesting traditions.
+Here are some surprising facts about the bonus day that comes only every so often.

-It takes the Earth about 365.242189 days — or 365 days, 5 hours, 48 minutes and 45 seconds — to circle once around the sun, says timeanddate.com.
-However, the Gregorian calendar we rely on has only 365 days, so if we didn't add an extra day about every four years, we would lose almost six hours every year.
+It takes the Earth about 365.242189 days — or 365 days, 5 hours, 48 minutes and 45 seconds — to circle once around the sun, says Time and Date.
+However, the Gregorian calendar we rely on has only 365 days, so if we didn't add an extra day to our shortest month about every four years, we would lose almost six hours every year.
 After a century, our calendar would be off by about 24 days.

 Julius Caesar introduced the first leap year around 46 B.C., but his Julian calendar had only one rule: Any year evenly divisible by four would be a leap year.
 That created too many leap years, but the math wasn't tweaked until Pope Gregory XIII introduced his Gregorian calendar more than 1,500 years later.

-Caesar's concept wasn't bad, but his math was a little off: There's a leap year every year that is divisible by four, except for years that are both divisible by 100 and not divisible by 400.
-The year 2000 was a leap year, but the years 1700, 1800 and 1900 were not.
-The added rule about centuries (versus just every four years) was an additional fix to make up for the fact that an extra day every four years is too much of a correction, reports ScienceWorld.
+Caesar's concept wasn't bad, but his math was a little off; the extra day every four years was too much of a correction.
+As a result, there's a leap year every year that is divisible by four, but to qualify, century years (those that end in 00) must also be divisible by 400.
+So, the year 2000 was a leap year, but the years 1700, 1800 and 1900 were not.

 According to tradition, it's OK for a woman to propose to a man on Feb.
-29. The BBC says the custom has been attributed to various historical figures including St. Bridget, who is said to have complained to St. Patrick that women had to wait too long for their suitor to pop the question.
-The obliging Patrick supposedly gave women one day to propose.
+29. The custom has been attributed to various historical figures including St. Bridget, who is said to have complained to St. Patrick that women had to wait too long for their suitor to pop the question.
+The obliging Patrick supposedly gave women one day to propose, says the BBC.

 Another tale claims that Queen Margaret of Scotland (who would have been only 5 years old at the time, so take it with a grain of salt) enacted a law setting fines for men who turned down marriage proposals from women during a leap year.
 It's thought that the basis for the tradition likely goes back to the time when Feb.
 29 wasn't recognized by English law; if the day had no legal status, it was OK to break with convention and a woman could propose.

 The twin cities of Anthony, Texas, and Anthony, New Mexico, are the self-proclaimed Leap Year Capital of the World.
-They hold a four-day leap year festival each leap year that includes a huge birthday party for all leap year babies.
+They hold a four-day leap year festival that includes a huge birthday party for all leap year babies.
 (ID required.)

 People born on leap day are often called "leaplings" or "leapers."
 Most of them don't wait every four years to celebrate their birthdays, but instead blow out the candles on Feb.
 28 or March 1.
 According to History.com, about 4.1 million people around the world have been born on Feb.
 29, and the chances of having a leap birthday are one in 1,461.

-Famous people born on leap day include composer Gioacchino Rossini, motivational speaker Tony Robbins, jazz musician Jimmy Dorsey, actors Dennis Farina and Antonio Sabato Jr., and rapper/actor Ja Rule.
+Famous people born on leap day include composer Gioacchino Rossini, motivational speaker Tony Robbins, jazz musician Jimmy Dorsey, actors Dennis Farina and Antonio Sabato Jr., and rapper/actor Ja Rule, to name a few.